 - Calling these numbers typically costs about the same as making a national call.

 - Your business usually receives a portion of the call charge.
-You might earn around 3p per minute.
+You could earn around 3p per minute.

 - The cost may dissuade some customers from calling these numbers.